-Right now, my project is Cognitive Science in Search of Unity – a 5-year project funded by the National Science Centre, and I’m building a team of philosophers of cognitive science who deal with question of unification and mechanistic integration of models.
+Afterward, I led my project Cognitive Science in Search of Unity – funded by the National Science Centre, with a team of philosophers of cognitive science, to deal with a question of unification and mechanistic integration of models.

 I am associate editor of European Journal for the Philosophy of Science, editor in Paladyn.
 Journal of Behavioral Robotics, and member of the advisory board of Avant.
 Trends in Interdisciplinary Studies, Kognitywistyka i Media w Edukacji and Philosphical Alternatives.